getify/You-Dont-Know-JS/types & grammar/ch4.md

 This *default value assignment* idiom is so common (and useful!), even those who publicly and vehemently decry JavaScript coercion still often use it in their own code!

 What about `&&`?
 There's another idiom, which is quite a bit less common to see manually authored, but which is used by JS minifiers quite frequently.
-Since the `&&` operator "selects" the second operand if and only if the first operand tests as truthy, it's sometimes called the "guard operator":
+Since the `&&` operator "selects" the second operand if and only if the first operand tests as truthy, it's sometimes called the "guard operator" (also see "Short-Circuited" in Chapter 4):

 ```js
 function foo() {